 Rename Document Action

 The Rename document Action allows you to automatically rename incoming files.
 This Action changes the names of processed documents.
-By default, it's set to {*srcfilename} – the source file's name.
+By default, it's set to {*SrcFileName} – the source file's name.
 The Rename document Action is typically used to:

 Note: this Action must be used in combination with other ones.
 Don't forget to add a finalizing Action — such as Convert to Image or Convert to PDF — for the process to take effect.